Updated April 18, 2023

 In Linux, we can graphically configure the network interfaces, active or inactive the interfaces set the hostname.

 Note: The graphical interface command is varied for the Linux operating system.
 The below command will only work in CentOS7 or RHEL 7.

 Explanation: While configuring the network interface in the Linux environment.
 We need to pass different commands for different tasks like assign the IP address, hostname, active the interface, etc.

 But we in Linux, we can avoid it and use the graphical interface to configure the IP address, hostname, active the interface, etc.

 The nslookup command is based on the DNS or A Record.
 It will provide the IP address associated with the hostname or vice versa.

 Explanation: As per the above command, we are able to find the IP address of the name server from which the URL is associated (i.e. google.com).

-We have seen the uncut concept of “Linux Network Command” with the proper example, explanation and command with different outputs.
-The Network command is very important for troubleshooting and configuration of the network related things.
-While integration with a different application, we need to take care of the network establishment things.
+We have seen the uncut concept of “Linux Network Command” with the proper example, explanation, and command with different outputs.
+The Network command is very important for troubleshooting and configuration of network-related things.
+While integrating with a different application, we need to take care of the network establishment things.

 We hope that this EDUCBA information on “Linux Network Command” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.